 Brightview Senior Living is committed to helping area seniors and their families make smart, well-informed decisions about their futures.
-The guide below outlines the different senior and assisted living costs comparison between rental communities and a traditional Continuing Care Retirement Community (CCRC) with a large Entrance Fee.
+The guide below outlines the different independent senior and assisted living costs comparison between rental communities and a traditional Continuing Care Retirement Community (CCRC) with a large Entrance Fee.

 Are you ready to right size your life and start living the carefree retirement lifestyle you deserve – but aren’t sure if you should choose a senior living community with monthly rentals or a CCRC with a large Entrance Fee?

-Our Senior and Assisted Living Costs Comparison Guide explains why many of today’s seniors are opting to rent, but more importantly, it will help you to determine if a rental community such as a Brightview Senior Living Community is the answer to your own financial and lifestyle goals.
+Our Independent Senior and Assisted Living Costs Comparison Guide explains why many of today’s seniors are opting to rent, but more importantly, it will help you to determine if a rental community such as a Brightview Senior Living Community is the answer to your own financial and lifestyle goals.

 Brightview Senior Living - Monthly Rental Community